Dateline: Tbilisi, Georgia

 So, what is the easiest way to open an offshore bank account here?

 Several of my in-the-know clients have told me that they agree with my position on Georgia.
 I know several wealthy individuals who bank here and get top-notch service by depositing as little as $50,000.

-In fact, as I mention in my book The Best Offshore Banks, it’s possible to open a bank account in Georgia with as little as $7 (actually, $8.38 at today’s exchange rates).
+In fact, as I have written before, it’s possible to open a bank account in Georgia with as little as $7 (actually, $8.38 at today’s exchange rates).